Maria Zakharova: Early career

-As press secretary of ministry of foreign affairs
+Press Secretary of the Ministry of Foreign Affairs

 On 10 August 2015, by order of the Ministry of Foreign Affairs, Zakharova was appointed director of the Information and Press Department.
 Zakharova became the first woman to hold this post.
 In 2016, she was chosen as one of BBC's 100 Women.

 In 2017, Zakharova accused the European Union of hypocrisy over its different behaviour towards the separatist crises in Crimea and Catalonia, after hundreds were injured by Spanish security forces preventing Catalans from voting during the Catalan independence referendum, saying "I see and read what is happening in Catalonia.
 And Europe will say something to us about the referendum in Crimea and the protection of human rights".

 On 28 April 2017, Zakharova appeared on Yahoo!
 News discussing the current international relations with Katie Couric.
 When Couric brought up the reports of torture against LGBT individuals by the Chechen government, Zakharova said that Russia was conducting an investigation into the matter.

 In June 2019, Reuters reported that Zakharova "offered a tribute to those who died on the western front of World War II and said Moscow appreciated the Allied war effort", adding "It should of course not be exaggerated.
-And especially not at the same time as diminishing the Soviet Union’s titanic efforts, without which this victory simply would not have happened".
+And especially not at the same time as diminishing the Soviet Union's titanic efforts, without which this victory simply would not have happened".
 Zakharova stated, "As historians note, the Normandy landing did not have a decisive impact on the outcome of World War II and the Great Patriotic War.
-It had already been pre-determined as a result of the Red Army’s victories, mainly at Stalingrad (in late 1942) and Kursk (in mid-1943).
-There was a wish to wait for the maximum weakening of Germany’s military power from its enormous losses in the east, while reducing losses in the west."
+It had already been pre-determined as a result of the Red Army's victories, mainly at Stalingrad (in late 1942) and Kursk (in mid-1943).
+There was a wish to wait for the maximum weakening of Germany's military power from its enormous losses in the east, while reducing losses in the west."

 In 2021, Zakharova criticised a NATO military exercise called Defender-Europe 21, one of the largest NATO-led military exercises in Europe in decades, which began in March 2021.
 It included "nearly simultaneous operations across more than 30 training areas" in Estonia, Bulgaria, Romania and other countries.
 She claimed that by conducting these exercises, NATO is gathering a "strike fist" near Russia's borders.
 On 15 April 2021, she stated that in 2021 alone "NATO is planning seven military exercises in Ukraine.
 The active phase of the Defender Europe 2021 exercise, the most extensive exercise for many years, is to commence near Ukraine soon."